X marks the spot

 Mail

-About a week later, the data center director received a mail from the professor.
-He opened it: it was a bill — for one million dollars for services rendered.
+About a week later, the data center director received a mail.
+It was from the professor.
+He opened it.
+Inside was a bill — for one million dollars for services rendered.

-After all, the director reasoned, the professor had come in, stood around for a couple of days, written a black “X” on one of the gauges, and then returned home.
+After all, the director reasoned, all the professor had done was stand and walked around for a couple of hours, written a “X” on one of the gauges, then promptly left.

 A million dollars seemed like a high fee for such a simple task!